OpenTAI/wild-deepfake/README.md

    We will upload our method in few days.
 Our method achieves state of the art in many datasets.
 ## Expriments
-First, we use pretrained [Resnet-101](https://github.com/tensorflow/models/tree/master/research/slim) to extracte features from the images in previous datasets and our dataset.
-Then we use the [T-SNE](http://projector.tensorflow.org/) to reduce the Dimensionality.
+First, we use pretrained [Resnet-101](https://github.com/tensorflow/models/tree/master/research/slim) to extract features from the images in previous datasets and our dataset.
+Then we use the [T-SNE](http://projector.tensorflow.org/) to reduce the dimensionality.
 Red points represent fake faces, green points represent real faces.
 Here is the comparsion:

 <p align="center">
 <img src="./Comparsion.png"  alt="Comparsion" title="Comparsion" align="center"></img>